 Australian Led Kokoda

-We are also running an Australian Led Fast Kokoda in 2017 for those that only have 8 days up their sleeves.
+We are also running an Australian Led Fast Kokoda in 2018 for those who want to take on Kokoda in 8 days.

 - Accurate and balanced history delivered by your Australian Guide